scvalex/ltc/docs/final.md

 >   way to express the useful lifetime of data to allow the network to
 >   better deliver data in serving the needs of applications.

-As mentioned in Section \ref{sec:udp}, LTc uses UDP instead of BP, but this decision was made because of the obscurity of BP, and not based on the relative technical merits of the two protocols.
-Despite this, LTc is internally written as if it were using BP; for example, LTc node names follow the same convention as BP endpoint ids.
-Given this policy, and because UDP has strictly fewer features than BP, adapting LTc to BP in the future should not be difficult.
+LTc's replication is designed to work over BP, but does not actually do so.
+The main reason for this is that BP is currently obscure, and the necessary infrastructure is not widely deployed; relying on it now would just make development and testing more difficult.
+Instead, LTc uses UDP, a widely deployed protocol which has strictly fewer features than BP.
+Given that UDP is less general than BP, and that the network-facing side of LTc is abstracted, we believe that it will would be easy to add support for BP at a later date.

 ### UDP

 \label{sec:udp}

-As previously mentioned in Section \ref{sec:scenarios}, LTc cannot use a transport protocol such as TCP, which assumes end-to-end connectivity, and short round-trips between nodes.
-Starting from the first assumption outlined in Section \ref{sec:motivation}, LTc only requires a protocol that uniquely identifies nodes, and allows at least one-way communication between them.
+As previously mentioned, LTc cannot use a transport protocol such as TCP, which assumes end-to-end connectivity and short round-trips between nodes.
+Starting from the first assumption outlined in Section
+\ref{sec:motivation}, LTc only requires a protocol that uniquely identifies nodes, and allows at least one-way communication between them.

 Interestingly, the only widely used protocol that completely avoids round-trips is UDP\footnote{``I have this awesome joke about UDP, but I don't care if you get it or not.''}, which "provides a minimal, unreliable, best-effort, message-passing transport". \citep{rfc5405}

-The only alternative we could find is the Bundle Protocol (BP), which is the subject of Section \ref{sec:dtn}.
-Unfortunately, although it is a better fit for LTc's requirements, BP is not widely deployed, and relying on it would only make LTc more difficult to use and test.
-However, because of the plugable architecture described in Section
-\ref{sec:plugable} which we adopted, we believe that adding support for BP would be a straightforward future extension.

 Defining the LTc's synchronization protocol on top of UDP poses significant problems.
 First, UDP makes no guarantee that a sent